 The Alliance will support Oak Park's ESG-funded agencies in complying with the HMIS participation requirement and data standards by providing one-on-one technical support, new user training, report troubleshooting, and monthly and quarterly data quality monitoring.
 The Alliance will support Oak Park and its subrecipients in completing annual and quarterly reports as required.
 We cover the full cost of software licensing and user training for the Continuum.
-HMIS staff includes 3 full-time positions, plus supervision and program support by other staff.
-HMIS will support the daily functioning of the homelessness prevention call center, which provides a front door to prevention and other ESG-funded services.
+HMIS staff includes 4 full-time positions, plus supervision and program support by other staff.
+HMIS will support the daily functioning of the homelessness prevention call center, which provides a front door to prevention and other ESG-funded services and the Entry Point Coordinated Entry process.